 Find out more here!

-We don’t currently take insurance but we can provide people in the New York City area with a superbill upon request.
-This medical receipt can be submitted to your insurance company for reimbursement.
+We don’t currently take insurance but we can provide people in New York State with a superbill upon request.
+If you have an insurance plan with out-of-network benefits, we can provide you with a superbill to submit a claim for reimbursement.
 Please note that reimbursement may vary depending on your individual provider and policy.

 In order to provide the most professional session and to optimize the level of care for you, please understand that your appointment will start at your scheduled time.
 If you need to cancel or reschedule, please notify us at least 24 hours in advance of your appointment.
 If greater than 24 hours notice is given, client has the opportunity to reschedule session without penalty.